jhascall19/EvolutionSimulator/README.md

 ### Notes for future collaborators
 There are many things uncompleted with this program that can be easily done.
 Such things include:
-⋅⋅* Reproduction/mutation...
-Completed but not implemented
-⋅⋅* Carnivores
+⋅⋅* Disease, famine, events of change in the biome
-..* more advanced movement and intelligence in the creatures ⋅⋅* Random maps and biomes
+⋅⋅* More complicated chain of energy flow, add more to the chain, decomposers, stationary animals ..* more advanced movement and intelligence in the creatures (possibly add neural networks for decision making) ⋅⋅* Random maps and biomes
 For those who are interested, here is a great youtube video containing some of the things that you might want to see in your program.
 [By Carykh](https://www.youtube.com/watch?v=jAQNiL3o5lU)